mnwoko/compliance-orchestration-fabric-azure-with-salesforce-jira-audit-pipeline/README.md

 ```
 ---
 ### 🛠️ Tech Stack & Infrastructure
-The architecture leverages a hybrid of Azure Cloud and Microsoft Fabric (SaaS) to ensure high availability, security, and performance.
+A hybrid of Azure Cloud and Microsoft Fabric (SaaS) Architecture to ensure high availability, security, and performance.

 ## Data Orchestration & Engineering
-Microsoft Fabric Data Factory: Orchestrates the ingestion of user directories from global REST API endpoints.
+**Microsoft Fabric Data Factory:** Orchestrates the ingestion of user directories from global REST API endpoints.

 **Azure Data Lake Storage (ADLS) Generation 2:** Serves as the primary staging layer to mitigate write-batch timeouts and handle high-volume JSON arrays.